yunusakin/brokerage-core/README.md

 - Match order (admin):
   - BUY: reduce TRY `size` by `size * price`; increase bought asset `size` and `usableSize`.
   - SELL: reduce sold asset `size`; increase TRY `size` and `usableSize` by `size * price`.
+  - Orders on `assetName = TRY` are rejected (TRY is quote currency, not tradable).

 ## Tests

 Run all tests:
-- Linux/Mac: `./mvnw test`
-- Windows: `mvnw.cmd test`
+-  ` mvn test`

 The suite includes focused service tests for order creation, cancellation, matching, and listing logic using H2.

 ## Notes

-- Profiles `dev/local/test` enable the admin setup endpoint.
+- Profiles `dev/test` enable the admin setup endpoint.
-- For production, create admin/customer users using a secure provisioning process and disable the setup endpoint.
 - You can explore the schema in H2 console at `/h2-console` with JDBC URL `jdbc:h2:mem:stock_db`.